Scientific Name

 How to Grow and Care

 Allow the soil to dry out before watering, and avoid getting water on the leaves.
 The plants will require more water in winter as winter begins its active growth season.
 If you are unsure when to water your plant, watch the lowermost leaves for signs of drying and water them then.
 Pachyphytum is far more likely to survive under-watering than overwatering.
-The thick, fleshy leaves will appear wilted and a bit "under-full" when they need water.
+The thick, fleshy leaves will appear wilted and slightly "under-full" when they need water.

 One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
 The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a normal sign of dormancy).
 If this occurs without apparent cause, remove the plant from the pot and examine the roots or look at the leaf-stem junctions.